Cypress Assertions – Complete Guide with Examples

 });

-TDD (Test Driven Development), in TDD we follow the approach first test then develop.
-And the coding style which we follow is “Arrange/Act/Assert (AAA)”, Arrange refers to setting up all the preconditions which are required for testing, Act refers to perform the actions which are required for testing and Assert refers to the verification of outcomes which we are getting , the function which is used for performing assertion is assert()
+TDD (Test Driven Development), in TDD, we follow the approach: first test, then develop.
+And the coding style which we follow is “Arrange/Act/Assert (AAA)”, Arrange refers to setting up all the preconditions which are required for testing, Act refers to performing the actions which are required for testing, and Assert refers to the verification of outcomes which we are getting.
+The function that is used for performing assertions is assert()

 cy.get('input').assert('have.attr', 'type', 'email'); // Checks if the input has the "type" attribute with value "email"